ElectronicBabylonianLiterature/Guide-Words-extractor/README.md

 - nominalise adjectives.
 If a lemma is an adjective, ORACC nominalises it.
 E.g., qardu[heroic one] instead of "heroic"
 - meanings where single quotes are used instead of double quotes
-- meanings with something before the generalized meaning

 ## Expected discrepancies: